Wolfe-Jam/theblockchain-ai-svelte/docs/brand/brand-colors.md

 ```

 ## ✅ Do's
 - Use exact hex codes for graphics/logos
+- Use #EA580C for primary orange text (most readable and commonly used)
-- Use text variants for typography (including blue text #2563EB)
+- Use #FF914D for secondary orange text (emphasis, headings, highlights)
 - Follow CSS custom properties pattern
 - Reference `_BrandCompliantTemplate.svelte`